 The library serves as a selective U.S. government documents depository, emphasizing maritime, engineering, oceanographic, and business publications.
 Links to online government information are found on the library's web site.
-As a depository for the National Geospatial Intelligence Agency and the National Ocean Survey, the library houses more than 5,300 maps and charts of the world and of the territorial waters of the U.S.

-Computers can be found on all levels of the library, and printing, scanning, and faxing services are available on the main level.
-Also located on the main level is the library's One Button Studio, which offers user-friendly, high-quality video recording and can be reserved online.
+Computers can be found on all levels of the library, and printing and scanning services are available on the main level.

-The library frequently offers special events and educational programs, and library staff provide classroom instruction in information literacy and research skills.
+The library frequently offers special events and educational programs, and a Research and Instruction Librarian is available to provide students and faculty with research support and classroom instruction in information literacy and research skills.
 We welcome suggestions from our patrons regarding possible additions to our resources and services.